Arttacker/Networks-Penetration-Testing/Downloads Redirection Tool/README.md

-# Code Injector Tool
+# Replace Downloads Tool

-The **Code Injector Tool** is a Python script designed for intercepting HTTP responses and injecting custom payloads into them.
-This tool can be used for educational purposes and ethical hacking scenarios to demonstrate potential security vulnerabilities related to code injection in web applications.
+The **Replace Downloads Tool** is a Python script designed for intercepting HTTP responses and replacing requested file downloads with a specified file or URL.
+This tool can be used for educational purposes and ethical hacking scenarios to demonstrate the potential security risks of downloading files from untrusted sources.

 **Disclaimer:** This tool should only be used for educational purposes and with proper authorization.
 Unauthorized use is strictly prohibited.

 ## Features

-- Intercepts HTTP responses and injects custom payloads.
+- Intercepts HTTP responses containing requested file downloads.
-- Supports injecting payloads into HTML responses.
+- Replaces the requested file with a specified file or URL.
 - Can be used for educational purposes and ethical hacking teaching.

 ## Prerequisites